 Open Banking has been causing ripples, both across the fintech sector and in the news.
-Back in 2016, the Competition and Markets Authority (CMA) issued a ruling that requires the nine largest banks in the country to allow licensed startups direct access to their data.
+Back in 2016, the Competition and Markets Authority (CMA) issued a ruling that required the nine largest banks in the country to allow licensed startups direct access to their data.
 And with that the first step towards Open Banking was taken.
 The decision was a response to the dominance of established banking institutions in the UK – Barclays, HSBC, Lloyds, Santander and Royal Bank of Scotland currently hold 80% of the market.
 The CMA believes that opening up this data to other companies, especially those looking to innovate in personal finance, will result in better deals for consumers.

 Why is Open Banking happening?

-Investigation by the CMA found that there was too little competition in the UK banking market.
+An investigation by the CMA found that there was too little competition in the UK banking market.
 Those same big five banks dominate, each offering fairly similar products at much the same rates with little variation through which consumers could find better deals.
 We have stagnated as banking customers too – only 3% of us move accounts every year.
 But why would we go to the trouble of moving banks when the products across the board are almost identical.
-Open Banking is designed to change that, to provide better choice for consumers and, as a result, to help bring down costs and drive more innovation.
+Open Banking is designed to change that, to provide a better choice for consumers and, as a result, to help bring down costs and drive more innovation.

 How does Open Banking work?